Chocomani121/General-Notes-/Flask SQLAlchemy.md

 - Import SQLAlchemy to flask

 # Commands
- - Adding user, using cmd
+ - Adding User, using cmd
 ```
 from app import app, db, User
 with app.app_context():